alan-turing-institute/learningmachines/alg/AP_docker/README.md

 `firstimerun` is a bash script to run the image for the first time and create a container

 Once the container is running, port 8080 is exposed to serve Jupyter

+To make Jupyter Notebooks work with a password rather than it requiring a token, modify the jupyter_notebook_config.py file in ~/.jupyter by adding the following line: (Replace <password> with an actual hashed password)
+`c.NotebookApp.password = "<password>"`

+Yo prepare the hashed password do the following in any python console (The package `notebook` is required):
+`from notebook.auth import passwd
+>>> passwd()
+Enter password:
+Verify password:`

+The hashed password will be returned.
+Replace `<password>` with the newly generated hashed password in the following format:
+`U'sha1:abcdefg12345..`